atmin/jtmpl/src/coffee/jtmpl.coffee.md

 `model.__jt__.dependents[prop]` registers all descendents for a `prop`

-    getValue = (model, prop, trackDependencies, callback, formatter, mapping) -> formatter = formatter or (x) -> x
+    getValue = (model, prop, trackDependencies, callback, formatter, mapping) -> if model is null or model is undefined or prop is null or prop is undefined then return null

+      formatter = formatter or (x) -> x

       getter = (prop) ->